 - What do I do if a chicken is hurt or sick?

-Check out the my Chicken First Aid Kit post.
+Check out my Chicken First Aid Kit post.
 You can also check out Common Chicken Illnesses and Treatments.
 Or see Foot Injuries in Chickens.
 Please see a vet, and use your best judgment!

 - Is there anything I shouldn’t feed my chickens?

 Green potatoes, dried beans, mold, and more.
 Check out more at What should chickens absolutely not eat.

 - My chicken was in the nest all day what does that mean?

 Good news, she’s probably just broody.
 Basically, she has the urge to sit on eggs and hatch babies.
 This can go on for a while.
 If it’s really hot, or if you want to get the eggs you’ll have to remove her and encourage her to stay out of the nest.
-A hen could possibly have a heat stroke and die if nesting too long in the heat.
+A hen could have a heat stroke and die if nesting too long in the heat.
 Check out What Exactly is a Broody Hen, and How to Stop it for more information.

-- Broody hen, what does that mean?
+- A broody hen, what does that mean?
 Question #13 goes over this!

 - How do I transport my chickens?